Shining a light on ‘hidden ESG’ in European smaller companies

-European smaller companies’ managers Ollie Beckett and Rory Stokes discuss the impact that the rise in ESG has had on the market and why it is important to look beyond ESG ratings.
+Ollie Beckett, Fund Manager for TR European Growth Trust and Rory Stokes, portfolio manager, discuss the impact that the rise in ESG has had on the market and why it is important to look beyond ESG ratings.

 - The rise in ESG data and analytics has led to the market reassessing the valuation of individual stocks.

 - Smaller companies are generally less well-researched meaning that their ESG credentials may often be overlooked.
 This can leave ‘hidden’ ESG waiting to be discovered by market participants.

 - The team believe that unrecognised ESG capabilities of smaller companies is a large potential source of future value.

 We had the BRICs, we had the FANGs and now the current flavour of alphabet soup is ESG.
 Environmental, Social and Governance (ESG) factors have increasingly become very important drivers of stock performance as companies that are perceived to be making the world better typically find plentiful demand for their products and services.
 As ESG has grown in importance, so has the need for ESG data and analytics.